bhaskarsantoshk/design/SOLIDprinciples/Solid_Principles.md

 * Software starts to rot
 * Things go wrong
 * As time goes by, it becomes difficult to maintain the software
-* Eventually, it takes enarmous efforts to add small changes to the software
+* Eventually, it takes enormous efforts to add small changes to the software

 > Design smells that start to degrade the quality of code written over time:
 * Rigidity : System is hard to change, because every change forces many other changes to other parts of the system.